jonmbake/discourse-ldap-auth/README.md

 # discourse-ldap-auth

 A [Discourse](https://github.com/discourse/discourse) plugin to enable LDAP/ActiveDirectory authentication.
-Basically just wraps the [omniauth-ldap](https://github.com/intridea/omniauth-ldap) gem within a Discourse plugin.
+Basically just wraps the really great [omniauth-ldap](https://github.com/intridea/omniauth-ldap) gem within a Discourse plugin.

 ## Setup

-I'll defer to this great guide on installing Discourse plugins, written by the Discourse folks themselves: [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157).
+I'll defer to this Discourse thread on steps to install a Discourse plugin: [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157).
+In a nutshell, you just have to edit `app.yml` and add `https://github.com/jonmbake/discourse-ldap-auth ldap` under `hooks > after_code > exec > cmd`.

 After the plugin is installed, logging in as an Admin and navigating to `admin/site_settings/category/plugins` will enable you to specify your LDAP settings: